luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/02/01-morph-types.md

 ### Core Hacking

-Cores are vulnerable to mindware hacking (▶266, EP2).
+Cores are vulnerable to [mindware hacking](../../../13/17-mindware-hacking.md) (_EP2_).
 If a habitat or ship’s mesh systems are hacked, the core may be hacked or attacked directly.
 Like other cyberbrains and infomorphs, cores are incredibly difficult to hack: intruders receive a −30 modifier.

 If the core is frozen or shutdown, systems on the ship or habitat may be disrupted, experience lag as they re-allocate resources, or shut down entirely.
 On multi-ego systems, if one ego is frozen or otherwise disabled, other core egos can take over necessary functions.
 To shut down a multi-ego core, each linked ghostrider ego must be shut down first.
 Shutting down a multi-ego core is challenging but not impossible.